dgthomson/nodered-shellrecharge/README.md

 This means 'Unauthorised'.
 Check your username and password, or try _expire_.

+_HTTP Error [409:x]_

+``"The HTTP 409 Conflict response status code indicates a request conflict with the current state of the target resource."`` In the context of Shell Recharge, this probably means you're trying to start a charge while the system is in the process of stopping a session, or maybe resetting.
+Wait, then try again.

 _"TypeError: Cannot read properties of undefined (reading '[evses|uuid]')"_

 Do not enter the value of `uuid` or `rfid` given the `{"action":"setup"}` process into the `Edit subflow instance: <xxx>` section. `Charger ID` and `Card ID` should be a number, usually `0`.